 Why was the Samaritan woman drawing water at noon?

 Because she had been shamed and ostracized by her community.

 While we will never discover why she had had 5 husbands, one thing is clear, in our modern terminology, she would definitely fit the description of “unlucky in love.”
 By the standards of her time, she was above anything else, a sinner.
 As such, she was an outcast and not to be associated with.

-So the short answer to the question is: the Samaritan woman drew water at noon to avoid people.
+So the short answer to the question of ‘why was the Samaritan woman drawing water at noon?’ is: to avoid people.

 Because of people

 Fast forward to today.
 How do we treat members of our congregation who are going through:

 If they stop coming to Church and I asked us about the reason they stopped coming, could the answer be: Because of us?